DA-Cal: Towards Cross-Domain Calibration in Semantic Segmentation: Introduction

-\IEEEpubidadjcol Current calibration methods fall into two categories: (1) Supervised IID calibration methods \cite{guo2017calibration, mozafari2018attended, ji2019bin} adjust network outputs through post-hoc techniques by learning additional hyperparameters like temperature scaling.
-These approaches depend on labeled in-distribution validation sets, making them unsuitable for UDA task due to: a) the absence of labeled target domain data, and b) severe domain shifts that render source-calibrated networks ineffective for the target domain \cite{wang2020transferable, de2023reliability}.
-(2) Domain-shift calibration methods \cite{wang2020transferable, park2020calibrated} use importance weighting \cite{cortes2008sample} to establish relationships between target and source samples, addressing calibration under covariate shift.
+Current calibration methods fall into two categories: (1) Supervised IID calibration methods \cite{guo2017calibration, mozafari2018attended, ji2019bin} adjust network outputs through post-hoc techniques by learning additional hyperparameters like temperature scaling.
+These approaches depend on labeled in-distribution validation sets, making them unsuitable for UDA tasks due to: a) the absence of labeled target domain data, and b) severe domain shifts that render source-calibrated networks ineffective for the target domain \cite{wang2020transferable, de2023reliability}. {Moreover, many segmentation-specific post-hoc calibrators (e.g., local/pixel-wise temperature scaling \cite{ding2021local, wang2023calibrating}) are typically fitted with labeled IID validation data; when fitted on the source domain, their calibration parameters often do not transfer well to the target domain under UDA, while fitting pixel-wise temperatures on unlabeled target data can be unstable and prone to overfitting spurious domain cues.} (2) Domain-shift calibration methods \cite{wang2020transferable, park2020calibrated} use importance weighting \cite{cortes2008sample} to establish relationships between target and source samples, addressing calibration under covariate shift.
 Additionally, \cite{hu2024pseudo} generates pseudo-target samples to simulate supervised calibration.
-Despite some progress, these methods are designed for classification tasks, and such sample-level modeling strategies are not guaranteed to work well for pixel-level semantic segmentation. \textit{How to achieve cross-domain calibration in semantic segmentation remains an unresolved challenge.}
+Despite some progress, these methods are designed for classification tasks, and such sample-level modeling strategies are not guaranteed to work well for pixel-level semantic segmentation. {In particular, dense prediction requires calibrating structured, spatially correlated outputs, where domain shift can vary across regions and classes, making direct extensions of sample-level cross-domain calibration non-trivial.} \textit{How to achieve cross-domain calibration in semantic segmentation remains an unresolved challenge.}